 4. The Public Finance and Accountability (Scotland) Act 2000 (PFA Act), which is framed in resource terms, sets out the rules for spending money, accounting requirements, accountability of officials and auditing arrangements.
 The basic principle is that spending can take place only if authorised by the Parliament in Budget Acts and must not exceed any amount so authorised in relation to that purpose.
 The only exception (section 65 of the Scotland Act) is where expenditure is charged on the SCF (e.g. judges' salaries, certain payments to the Secretary of State).
 The PFA Act leans heavily on the recommendations of the Financial Issues Advisory Group (FIAG).
 FIAG was set up to assist the then Scottish Office in offering advice to the Consultative Steering Group on financial aspects of its remit.

 5. Section 21 of the PFA Act covers the audit of accounts that, as a result of any enactment or prerogative instrument, are subject to audit by the Auditor General for Scotland (AGS).
-Section 22 of the PFA Act sets out the matters that the AGS - or qualified person appointed by the AGS - must include in his or her report on an account.
-In particular the auditor must report his or her findings on whether the expenditure and receipts shown in the accounts were incurred in accordance with relevant enactments, including the Budget Act (as amended) for the period in question.
+Section 22 of the PFA Act sets out the matters that the AGS - or qualified person appointed by the AGS - must include in their report on an account.
+In particular the auditor must report their findings on whether the expenditure and receipts shown in the accounts were incurred in accordance with relevant enactments, including the Budget Act (as amended) for the period in question.

 6. The auditor must also report on: whether any sums paid out of the SCF were applied in accordance with section 65 of the Scotland Act; whether the account complies with any applicable direction issued under any enactment (e.g. accounts directions issued by the Scottish Ministers under section 19 of the PFA Act); and whether expenditure and receipts have been incurred or applied in accordance with any applicable guidance issued by the Scottish Ministers.